10 Fun Things to Do in San Diego with Kids

 Spread across 100 acres, the San Diego Zoo is home to 3,700 rare and endangered animals, with some 700,000 plants creating the lush habitats surrounding them.
 Well known for its animal care and conservation efforts (the zoo employs 300 animal care staff!), the zoo is a top priority for most San Diego-bound travelers.

 Given its sprawling size, it can be a lot of ground to cover, especially for little legs.
 Families may want to consider upgraded experiences such as the 2-hour Inside Look tour with a driver guiding visitors through the zoo on a golf cart and stopping at several animal enclosures along the way.
 Yes, the tour comes at a premium, but it is well worth it to make the most of your day and time.
-You’ll learn incredible facts about the animals (e.g., koala babies are the size of a jellybean when they are born), and gain behind-the-scenes access.
-During a recent visit, our family of four was able to see the penguins so close-up we could have touched them, visit the elephant care and kitchen area, and even feed lettuce leaves to Harriet the giraffe.
-Both our 5-year-old son and 9-year-old daughter fondly remember the tour as an enriching and enjoyable highlight.
+You’ll learn incredible facts about the animals (e.g., koala babies are the size of a jelly bean when they are born), and gain behind-the-scenes access.
+During a recent visit, our family of four was able to see the penguins so close-up we could have touched them, visit the elephant care and kitchen area, and even feed lettuce leaves to a giraffe.
+Both our son and daughter fondly remember the tour as an enriching and enjoyable highlight.

 In the northern San Diego suburb of Carlsbad, the Legoland theme park attracts brick-loving kids and adults alike.
 With rides, shows, exhibits and even a small aquarium, the 128-acre park offers something for all ages, making it a gem among the many amusement parks found in southern California.